duckietown-ethz/proj-lf-adaptive/README.md

         terminal 2 $ dts duckiebot keyboard_control [DUCKIEBOT_NAME] --base_image duckietown/dt-core:daffy-amd64

-  As explained also in [Unit C-9  Making your Duckiebot move](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/rc_control.html) the virtual joystick will pop up.
+  As explained also in [Unit C-9 - Making your Duckiebot move](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/rc_control.html) the virtual joystick will pop up.
 It will be necessary at the end to start the demo.

  :heavy_exclamation_mark: **Recommended:** Before proceeding to the next step make sure all the necessary demos are running with the help of the [Portainer](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/basic_db_operation.html), as in some cases they might unpredictably stop just after launching.

-3. In the first terminal it is now necessary to build the image of the Adaptive Controller pipeline and start the container on the Duckiebot.
+3. Again in the first terminal, build the image of the Adaptive Controller pipeline and start the container on the Duckiebot.
 It is a modified version of dt-core and will run every necessary node for the lane following.

 * Build the image on the Duckiebot by running the command in the main folder of the repository: